 If you’re a parent of a teen, you know you need some healthy and easy late night snacks can become part of the evening routine.
-These 5 healthy late night snacks will help your teen stay on track with a healthy diet.
+Check out these 5 healthy snacks for teens at night.

-As the mom of teens (and now young adults), I know that snacks for teens can be a bone of contention.
+As the mom of teens (and now young adults), I know that snacking can be a bone of contention with your teen.
 Nearly every night, my 18 year old son comes downstairs for a pre-bedtime snack.
 And if I’m to be honest, it’s not always a “healthy snack.”

 In this article, you’ll learn:

 - Why teens eat late at night

 - The potential consequences of late night snacking

 - Five easy late night snacks you and your teen will love